digilou/javascript-cheatsheets/glossary.md

 polymorphic function: function that does something different every time different parameters are passed in

-promise: an object that allows you to call a callback function to success to failure queues (ES6)
+promise: an object that allows you to call a callback function to success and failure queues (ES6); it's returned by the callee, rather than passed in as a parameter

+prototype: an object intended to model other objects; delegates access to another object (not a copy)

 pure function: a function that outputs the same result each time (opposite of polymorphic)